 This is a buyer’s guide created for those who are interested in building their own recording studio but, don’t know what they need to purchase in order to do so.
 Now before creating this guide, I originally only had composers in mind but, as I continued writing I realized, there are a few other birds I could kill with this stone.

 So, the gear suggested in it is geared toward both, composers as well as recording artists.

-Just a little warning, these options are base around a computer (tower and or laptop).
-These days, I suppose to fair to assume everyone has access to a decent computer.
+Just a little warning, these options are based around a computer (tower and or laptop).
+These days, I suppose its fair to assume everyone has access to a decent computer.